ideasman42/block-array-cow/readme.rst

 In other cases its nice to have the convenience of being able to serialize your data and store it without worrying about the details of how duplication is managed.

-Thats the motivation for writing this library.
+That's the motivation for writing this library.

 Algorithm
 =========

-This has a slight emphasis on performance, since this method is used in Blender's undo system.
-Where making users of the application wait for an exhaustive method isn't acceptable.

 - A new ``BArrayStore`` is created with a fixed stride and block size.
 - Adding a new state to the array store simply divides the array into blocks and stores them.